 What is a PSRA licence?

+A PSRA licence is a licence granted by the PSRA to a Property Service Provider (PSP).
 All PSPs must have a PSRA licence.
 A PSP can only provide the service or services that they have a licence for.
-The PSRA maintains and publishes a register of all licensed property services providers.
-The register lists the name, number, licence type and location of each property services provider.
+The PSRA keeps and publishes a register of all licensed property services providers.

 There are 4 different licence types:

-- Licence type A - The auction of property other than land (for example, fine art, antiques, animals)
+- Type A - The auction of property other than land (for example, fine art, antiques, animals)

-- Licence type B - The purchase or sale (by auction or private treaty) of land (including buildings)
+- Type B - The purchase or sale (by auction or private treaty) of land (including buildings)

-- Licence type C - The letting of land (including buildings)
+- Type C - The letting of land (including buildings)

 - Checking the Register of Licensed Property Service Providers